Can I Eat Expired Celeriac?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, expiration dates and best quality dates for celeriac can be a bit confusing, but don't worry, I've got you covered!
 Expiration dates are more about safety.
-It's the date until which the manufacturer guarantees the product will be safe to eat.
+It's the date until which the manufacturer guarantees the product may be safe if properly stored to eat.
 Once it's past that date, it's best to toss it to avoid any potential health risks.
 On the other hand, the best quality date is more about flavor and texture.
 It's the date until which the celeriac will be at its peak in terms of taste and freshness.
 After that date, the quality may decline, but it doesn't mean it's unsafe to eat.
 For example, if you have a celeriac past its expiration date but still looks and smells fine, it's probably safe to eat.
 However, the taste and texture may not be as good as when it was fresher.
 Personally, I would use my judgment based on the appearance and smell of the celeriac.
 If it seems okay, I'd still use it even if it's past the best quality date, maybe just adjusting my recipe to compensate for any loss in flavor.
 After all, reducing food waste is always a win!

 How can I tell if Celeriac has gone bad?